-This policy will provide the basis for establishing guiding principles and practices to ensure transportation improvements are planned, designed, constructed, operated and maintained for an accessible, safe, reliable, efficient, integrated, convenient and connected multimodal transportation system.
-The system created will promote active transportation and public health, and accommodates people of all ages and abilities, including pedestrians, wheelchair users, bicyclists, users of mass transit, motorists, emergency responders, freight providers and adjacent land users.
+This policy is to establish guiding principles and practices so that transportation improvements are planned, designed, constructed, operated and maintained to develop an accessible, safe, reliable, efficient, integrated, convenient and connected multimodal transportation system that promotes active transportation and public health, and accommodates people of all ages and abilities, including pedestrians, bicyclists, users of mass transit, motorists, emergency responders, freight providers and adjacent land users.

-The City will plan, design, construct, and maintain all transportation improvements to support and encourage walking, bicycling and transit use while promoting safe and effective operations.
-Transportation improvements will include an array of integral facilities that contribute to Complete Streets, including, but not limited to: street and sidewalk lighting; pedestrian and bicycle safety improvements; accommodations for freight; access improvements including compliance with the Americans with Disabilities Act; public transit facilities accommodation including, but not limited to, pedestrian and bicycle access improvements to transit stops and stations; landscaping; drainage; and street amenities like street furniture and shade.
-The City will coordinate efforts with adjacent municipalities to encourage inter-city connectivity.
+The city shall plan, design, construct, and maintain all transportation improvements to encourage walking, bicycling and transit use while promoting safe operations for all users, subject to the exceptions included herein.
+Transportation improvements will include an array of integral facilities that are recognized as contributing to Complete Streets, including: street and sidewalk lighting; pedestrian and bicycle safety improvements; accommodations for freight; access improvements including compliance with the Americans with Disabilities Act; public transit facilities accommodation including, but not limited to, pedestrian and bicycle access improvements to transit stops and stations; landscaping; drainage; and street amenities.
+The City of Phoenix shall work with adjacent municipalities to consider intra-city connectivity.

-The City of Phoenix will improve access, safety, convenience, and comfort for users of all modes, ages and abilities within the public rights-of-way.
-The City will also expand education of the public, law enforcement and first responders regarding traffic laws and public safety.
+The City of Phoenix shall protect and preserve the basic civil right of affordable, universal access by improving the safety, convenience, and comfort for users of all modes, ages and abilities within the rights-of -way.
+The City will also educate the community, including the public, law enforcement and first responders regarding traffic laws and public safety.